 I like to prep a batch of muffins on the weekend to enjoy for breakfast and store extras in the fridge or in the freezer.
 I think you could also make a double batch of this recipe and freeze the extra for future enjoyment–saving a ton of time and your morning sanity well into the future.
 This is what I call “cooking once, eating twice.”

-On a busy morning, pull a few muffins from the freezer, pop them in the microwave for a few seconds and scramble up some eggs. <–A quick and nourishing breakfast in just minutes!
+On a busy morning, pull a few muffins from the freezer, pop them in the microwave for a few seconds and make scrambled eggs (how to make scrambled eggs fluffy and without milk). <–A quick and nourishing breakfast in just minutes!

 Love Einkorn?
 Try My Favorite Einkorn Muffin Recipes